Common Name(s): Ailanthus, tree of heaven, Chinese sumac

 Color/Appearance: Ranges from a pale yellow to light brown, sometimes with brighter yellowish or olive-hued streaks.
 Overall appearance is similar to ash.

-Grain/Texture: Has an open, porous texture and a decent natural luster.
+Grain/Texture: Has an open, porous texture and a moderate natural luster.

 Rot Resistance: No data available; reported to have good insect resistance.